inktrap/openeats/README.md

 pip2.7 install -r openeats/requirements.txt
 ```

-*(Adapt or skip this, if you want to use another database like MySQL or PorstgreSQL).*
+*(Adapt or skip this, if you want to use another database like MySQL or PostgreSQL).*

 Create an empty sqlite3 database file and change `settings.py` accordingly.